confluentinc/examples/clients/cloud/scala/README.md

         [Running count]: alice, 55
         ```

-Hit Ctrl+C in both windows to stop the Cosumer and Streams
+Hit Ctrl+C in both windows to stop the Consumer and Streams